Millard Fillmore: National figure

 Out of office, Fillmore continued his law practice and made long-neglected repairs to his Buffalo home.
 He remained a major political figure and led the committee that welcomed John Quincy Adams to Buffalo.
-The former president expressed his regret at Fillmore's absence from the halls of Congress.
+The former president expressed his regret at Fillmore's absence from Congress.
 Some urged Fillmore to run for vice president with Clay, the consensus Whig choice for president in 1844.
 Horace Greeley wrote privately that "my own first choice has long been Millard Fillmore," and others thought Fillmore should try to win back the governor's mansion for the Whigs.
 Seeking to return to Washington, Fillmore wanted the vice presidency.

 Fillmore hoped to gain the endorsement of the New York delegation to the national convention, but Weed wanted the vice presidency for Seward, with Fillmore as governor.
-Seward, however, withdrew before the 1844 Whig National Convention.
+Seward, though, withdrew before the 1844 Whig National Convention.
 When Weed's replacement vice presidential hopeful, Willis Hall, fell ill, Weed sought to defeat Fillmore's candidacy to force him to run for governor.
 Weed's attempts to boost Fillmore as a gubernatorial candidate caused the latter to write, "I am not willing to be treacherously killed by this pretended kindness ... do not suppose for a minute that I think they desire my nomination for governor."
 New York sent a delegation to the convention in Baltimore pledged to support Clay but with no instructions as to how to vote for vice president.
 Weed told out-of-state delegates that the New York party preferred to have Fillmore as its gubernatorial candidate, and after Clay was nominated for president, the second place on the ticket fell to former New Jersey senator Theodore Frelinghuysen.

 Putting a good face on his defeat, Fillmore met and publicly appeared with Frelinghuysen and quietly spurned Weed's offer to get him nominated as governor at the state convention.
 Fillmore's position in opposing slavery only at the state level made him acceptable as a statewide Whig candidate, and Weed saw to it the pressure on Fillmore increased.
 Fillmore had stated that a convention had the right to draft anyone for political service, and Weed got the convention to choose Fillmore, who had broad support, despite his reluctance.